- What is a crypto trading license and why it matters

 - Global reputation improving post-FATF delisting

-Final thoughts: Get help with your crypto business setup in UAE
+Final thoughts: Get help with your crypto business setup in the UAE

-Starting a crypto business in the UAE involves choosing the right business model, selecting the appropriate jurisdiction—such as DIFC or ADGM for crypto exchanges—preparing detailed documentation including business plans and compliance policies, submitting your application, and passing regulatory reviews.
+Starting a crypto business in the UAE involves choosing the right business model and selecting the appropriate jurisdiction, such as VARA for mainland Dubai, or DIFC/ADGM for institutional platforms, preparing detailed documentation including business plans and compliance policies, submitting your application, and passing regulatory reviews.
 Setting up robust KYC/AML procedures and cybersecurity measures is essential to operate legally.

 Smooth and speedy process from the initial contact to the final visa approval.
 Wale was super helpful and professional and always answered promptly all my questions.